krissh6563-droid/Student-Portal-Django/README.md

 Tools: VS code , Django, Python Programming, MySQL/PostgreSQL Step to execute this project:
 1. Clone the repository
-2. Make virtual inviroment and install Django
+2. Make virtual inviroment and in run pip install requirement.txt
+3. Deploy it on any plateform like Heroku, AWS and any other.